 Search the internet, and you’ll find dozens of ideas for getting people to hand over their email address at a convention, show or event.
 Raffles and contests might entice more people to sign up, but those leads typically aren’t serious customers.

-When it comes to capturing leads, Eigel says keep it simple, and be straightforward about why you’re asking for their contact information.
+When it comes to capturing leads, Ecohouse says keep it simple, and be straightforward about why you’re asking for their contact information.

-“Have a clipboard with room for the person’s name, address, email and phone number,” he said.
+“Have a clipboard with room for the person’s name, address, email and phone number,” they said.
 “Tell them, ‘If you want a quote, put your name down.’”

 Say thank you by offering free items like pens, magnets and water bottles.